 INTRODUCTION

-Liquid penetrant testing (LPT Test) is one of the most widely used non-destructive testing methods.
-LPT test is based on capillarity or capillary attraction, where a liquid is able to flow into narrow spaces without the assistance of – or even in opposition to – external forces such as gravity.
-The materials processes and procedures used in liquid penetrant testing are designed to make the results of this capillary action visible and capable of interpretation.
-Liquid penetrant testing is an effective means of locating and determining the severity of surface discontinuities in materials, including those that are not visible to the naked eye.
+Liquid Penetrant Testing (LPT Test) is one of the most widely used non-destructive testing (NDT) methods.
+It is based on capillarity, where a liquid flows into narrow spaces without the need for external force, even against gravity.
+The processes and materials involved are designed to make this capillary action visible and interpretable.
+LPT is highly effective for detecting surface discontinuities, including those not visible to the naked eye.

 DOWNLOAD PDF VERSION